w3f/Grants-Program/applications/swush-dex-aggregator.md

 - **Real-time Rate and Fee Updates:**
     - Implementation of real-time updates for swap rates, liquidity, and transaction fees.
 This will involve pulling live data from liquidity pools or simulating real-time data based on the mock environment.
 - **Optimized Routing**
-    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by
+    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by comparing
-        - comparing fees,
+        - fees
-        - liquidity,
+        - liquidity
-        - slippage across parachains and DEXs.
+        - slippage across parachains and DEXs

 ![Untitled-2023-12-14-2209](https://github.com/user-attachments/assets/3d549de6-3f80-4fce-afce-556a9e66cf43)